scipy-lectures/scientific-python-lectures/translation_of_course_in_french/source/python.rst

       ``return object``.

-Note that it is possible to define **optional arguments**, the default value of which is set in the defintion of the function.
+Note that it is possible to define **optional arguments**, the default value of which is set in the definition of the function.
 These arguments are known as **keyword arguments**.
 This is a very convenient feature for defining functions with a variable number of arguments, especially when default values are to be used in most calls to the function.